deeparsh7/DigitClassification/README.md

 5.Google Colab will open the notebook in a new tab.

-6. Observe the output of each cell to track the progress and results of the training process.
+6.Observe the output of each cell to track the progress and results of the training process.

 **How It Works**